Home

 Our products

-CLTL has created a wide range of Natural Language Processing software modules and resources.
+CLTL has created a wide range of Natural Language Processing software and resources, including Large Language Models on https://huggingface.co/CLTL.
 All our software is open source and can be accessed through our Github repository.
 An overview of our language resources: annotated corpora and lexicons, can be found here.
+Well-known examples are the Open Dutch Wordnet and Framenet as important lexical resources for Dutch.

 Our research not only targets Dutch and English as a language but also other languages in the world.
 An important project is the Global Wordnet Association and the building of the Global Wordnet Grid: this project aims at representing many vocabularies of languages as semantic networks or wordnets and combining them through a universal index of meaning.
 Building and studying this grid will tell us more about universalities and idiosyncrasies of languages and likewise about the roles and functions of words and expressions.